 The term Inflammatory Bowel Disease (IBD) comprises two chronic disorders of the GI system: Crohn's disease (CD) and ulcerative colitis (UC).
 These are chronic inflammatory conditions that may occur in all parts of the GI tract in the case of CD while UC is located specifically in the colon.
-IBD is diagnosed in 1-2% of population, with increasing incidence in western countries [83, 84].
-The etiology of IBD is unknown although deregulation of the steady state between the immune system and the gut microbiota after damage in epithelial barrier function is a major factor (83).
+IBD is diagnosed in 1-2% of population, with increasing incidence in Western countries [84, 85].
+The etiology of IBD is unknown although deregulation of the steady state between the immune system and the gut microbiota after damage in epithelial barrier function is a major factor [84].
 The major symptoms of IBD include abdominal pain, fecal bleeding, diarrhea, and weight loss.
 Taking this into account, many studies have been performed to elucidate the role of ECS in IBD due to its role in gut homeostasis and its effects in relieving some of the symptoms [3, 6].

-Experimental colitis may be induced in animal models with a series of methods [86].
+Experimental colitis may be induced in animal models with a series of methods [87].
 In this way it has been shown an enhanced ECS signaling during intestinal inflammation, with an increased expression of receptors, altered endocannabinoid levels, and decreased expression of endocannabinoid degrading enzymes.
-Thus, increased expression of CB1 [87, 88] and CB2 receptors [88, 89], and of AEA [90] have been described.
-The activation of CB receptors by their ligands produces a protective effect in animal models [29, 88, 89, 91].
-On the contrary, mice lacking functional CB receptors are less resistant to colonic inflammation than wild type animals [87, 89, 92] and FAAH mRNA levels, reduced at the beginning of colitis after 2,4,6-trinitrobenzene sulfonic acid (TNBS) administration, increased when damage was maximal [93].
-According to this, several strategies to enhance endocannabinoid levels have been assayed, either by inhibition of endocannabinoid degradation [93, 94] or increasing the transport across plasma membrane, resulting in an ameliorated inflammation.
-In particular, inhibition of FAAH genetically or by means of PF-3845, ARN2508 or FAAH-II improved colitis by reducing the number of activated T cells, macrophages, neutrophils, and NK/NKT cells, as well as inflammatory miRNAs and cytokines at effector sites in the colon [87, 94-96].
-At the same time, these authors observed raised levels of anandamide, PEA and OEA that most likely contributed to the beneficial effect [96].
-In this way, it has been shown that inhibition of PEA degradation significantly improves the effects of experimental colitis [97].
-In accordance, oral administration of THC and PEA resulted in anti-inflammatory effects in the gut [98].
-Regarding membrane trafficking, the inhibition of AEA reuptake increased its concentration and abolished inflammation [90].
-Similarly, the blockade of FAAH and EMT (with URB597 and VDM-11, respectively) protected against TNBS-induced colitis in wild type, but not in CB1- and CB2-KO mice [93].
-Furthermore, the blockade of FAAH may even alter the levels of other CB receptor ligands, such as 2-AG, PGE2, and glycerol-derived lipids [94] (Table 1).
+Thus, increased expression of CB1 [88, 89] and CB2 receptors [89, 90], and of AEA [91] has been described.
+The activation of CB receptors by their ligands produces a protective effect in animal models [31, 89, 90, 92].
+On the contrary, mice lacking functional CB receptors are less resistant to colonic inflammation than wild type animals [88, 90, 93] and FAAH mRNA levels, that were reduced at the beginning of colitis after 2,4,6-trinitrobenzene sulfonic acid (TNBS) administration, increased when disease progressed [94].
+According to this, several strategies to enhance endocannabinoid levels have been assayed, either by inhibition of endocannabinoid degradation [94, 95] or increasing the transport across plasma membrane, resulting in an ameliorated inflammation.
+In particular, inhibition of FAAH genetically or by means of PF-3845, ARN2508 or FAAH-II improved colitis by reducing the number of activated T cells, macrophages, neutrophils, and NK/NKT cells, as well as inflammatory miRNAs and cytokines at effector sites in the colon [88, 95-97].
+At the same time, these authors observed raised levels of anandamide, PEA and OEA that most likely contributed to the beneficial effect [97].
+In this way, it has been shown that inhibition of PEA degradation significantly improves the effects of experimental colitis [98].
+In accordance, oral administration of THC and PEA resulted in anti-inflammatory effects in the gut [99].
+Regarding membrane trafficking, the inhibition of AEA reuptake increased its concentration and abolished inflammation [91].
+Similarly, the blockade of FAAH and EMT (with URB597 and VDM-11, respectively) protected against TNBS-induced colitis in wild type, but not in CB1- and CB2-KO mice [94].
+Furthermore, the blockade of FAAH may even alter the levels of other CB receptor ligands, such as 2-AG, PGE2, and glycerol-derived lipids [95] (Table 1).